-Junko Furuta was tortured for 44 days in the home of her classmate, while his parents and brother lived in alarming ignorance.
+Junko Furuta was tortured for 44 days in the home of her classmate and then was murdered for beating her captors in mahjong.

 As far as Shinji Minato’s parents were concerned, Junko Furuta was their son’s girlfriend.
 The pretty young girl hung around with their son so often it seemed as if she were living at their home.